Rudyard Lake Steam Railway: Overview

 The railway was purchased by the Leek and Rudyard Railway on 18 December 2015.
-This company owns the assets of the former Isle of Mull Railway and has plans to combine the two railways at Rudyard.
+This company owns the assets of the former Isle of Mull Railway and combined the two railways at Rudyard.
+In May 2024 the railway changed hands again and is now owned and operated by the Rudyard Lake Railway.

-Trains run at weekends and bank holidays from March to November, with more regular services from Easter to October and daily during school holidays.
-The railway is a member of Britains Great Little Railways and is a member of the Heritage Railway Association.
+Trains run at weekends and bank holidays from March to November, with more regular services from Easter to October and daily during school holidays..The railway is a member of Britain's Great Little Railways.